• Skip to primary navigation

 After starting a keto lifestyle, it took me a while to get around to cooking in my new Instant Pot.
 But one of the first things I DID make was some keto carnitas.
 I’m a total sucker for Mexican inspired dishes and mouthwatering pulled meats, and I’m glad I gave this a go.
 I’ve almost always cooked all my recipes with pork shoulder in my slow cooker (see my recipe for Crock Pot Pulled Pork) but I decided to switch things up and try it in the Instant Pot.
 Total win!
 Add this one to your Mexican recipe list, for sure.

 Juicy and tender easy keto carnitas isn’t just a favorite Cinco de Mayo recipe.
 It’s a year-round delicacy!
 I like to keep this amazing stuff on hand for quick and easy meals.
-Who doesn’t love a delicious carnitas burrito, or a good taco (or two… or three…).
+I love to serve this on a bed of Cauliflower Rice topped with Mexican Chimichurri Sauce or with Red Chimichurri.
+And, who doesn't love a delicious carnitas burrito, or a good taco (or two... or three...).

 Benefits of batch-cooking carnitas